Elle-micro/Elle_book_installer/README.md

 https://link.springer.com/book/10.1007/978-3-540-44793-1

-This respository also includes a pdf of the example experiemnts from the appendix for this book as well as the legacy source code used in the book.
+This respository also includes a pdf of the example experiments from the appendix for this book as well as the legacy source code used in the book.